 Critically acclaimed, bestselling author Julianna Baggott has published more than twenty books under her own name as well as pen names Bridget Asher and N.E.
 Bode.
 Her recent novel, Harriet Wolf’s Seventh Book of Wonders, was a New York Times Notable Book of the Year (2015).
-Her novel Pure, the first of a trilogy, was also a New York Times Notable Book of the Year (2012) and won an ALA Alex Award; James Ponsoldt, the director of Smashed and The Spectacular Now, starring Miles Teller, penned the screenplay while it was in development with Fox2000.
-Her work is currently optioned by Disney+ and Warner Brothers.
+Her novel Pure, the first of a trilogy, was also a New York Times Notable Book of the Year (2012) and won an ALA Alex Award.
+Her work has been optioned by Fox2000, Nickelodeon/Paramount, and Anonymous Content; she has projects currently in development with Disney+ and Warner Brothers.
 There are over one hundred foreign editions of Julianna’s novels published or forthcoming overseas.
 Baggott’s work has appeared in The New York Times Book Review, The New York Times Modern Love column, The Washington Post, The Boston Globe, The International Herald Tribune, Glamour, Real Simple, Best Creative Nonfiction, Best American Poetry, and has been read on NPR’s Here and Now, Talk of the Nation, and All Things Considered.
 Her essays, stories, and poems are highly anthologized.

 Baggott began publishing short stories when she was twenty-two and sold her first novel while still in her twenties.
 After receiving her M.F.A. from the University of North Carolina at Greensboro, she published her first novel, the national bestseller Girl Talk.
 It was quickly followed by The Boston Globe bestseller, The Miss America Family, and then The Boston Herald Book Club selection, The Madam, an historical novel based on the life of her grandmother.
 She co-wrote Which Brings Me to You with Steve Almond, A Best Book of 2006 (Kirkus Reveiws); it’s optioned by Anonymous Content with a screenplay penned by playwright Keith Bunin.